sfinnie/helloLSP/readme.md

 ## Solution Overview

-If you know the basics of how LSP works, [skip ahead to the implementation overview](#implementation-overview).
+If you know the basics of how LSP works, [skip ahead to the implementation skeleton](#implementation-skeleton).

 As per the introduction, the solution comprises 2 parts:

-* the *client* integrates with the editor - VSCode in this case.
+* the *client* integrates with the editor - vscode in this case.
 Each editor has its own approach to integrating extensions.
 Editors support extensions for many languages - so our extension will be one of several installed in any installation.
 The client has to comply with that, so it's job is broadly to:
   * tell the editor what language it supports
   * liaise between the editor and the server
 * the *server* provides the smarts on the language (as per the overview quote [above](#lsp-overview))